 this monthly magazine.
 Also a lively forum available from the magazine's main

 website (you have to register if you want to post contributions, but this is

-publication that aims to bring news, comment and advice to anglophone readers
+monthly publication that aims to bring news, comment and advice to anglophone

-on all aspects of living in France.
-Available from newsagents throughout
+readers on all aspects of living in France.
+Available on subscription, and

 AND CARAVANNING LINKS

 The Caravan Club

 Camping France Direct - a well laid-out website from a company that offers a

 range of upmarket camping holidays.